rumors/handbook/README.md

 ## Operations

-We strive to work with respect, kindness, transparency, and structured flexibility.
+We strive to work with respect, kindness, transparency — and structured flexibility.

 - [Studio culture and hours](./operations/studio.md)
 - Hiring and employee onboarding